Maladaptive daydreaming Measures

 The 16-item Maladaptive Daydreaming Scale (MDS-16)

 This 16-item scale is the primary MD measure rated on a 10-point Likert scale.
 Scores may range from 0 to 100.
 The MDS-16 total score is the average of its items.
 A mean score of 40 or higher indicates suspected clinical-level MD.
+In 2023 APA's PsychNet added the original MDS and the MDS-16 to its database.

 The Structured Clinical Interview for Maladaptive Daydreaming (SCIMD)